mac-cain13/daemonizable-command/README.md

 * Version 2.0.* for Symfony 3
 * Version 1.3.* for Symfony 2.8+

-When upgrading, please consult the [changelog](Changelog.md) to see what could break your code.

 ## How to use?
 Just create a Symfony command that extends from `EndlessCommand` and off you go.
 Here is a minimal example: